This programme was supported by the ScreenSkills Film Skills Fund with contributions from UK film productions.

-The course runs for 10 days, Monday to Friday, over 2 weeks, starting on Monday 28th of January and ending on Friday 8th of February 2019.
+The course lasted 10 days, Monday to Friday, over 2 weeks, starting on Monday 28th of January and ending on Friday 8th of February 2019.

-- The course will be divided into three main elements of location management
+The course was divided into three main elements of location management

 - Production Paperwork and Location Department Hierarchy

-- Practical hands-on exercises with On-Set visits (production dependant)
+- Practical hands-on exercises with an On-Set visit

 Lowri trained as an Assistant Floor Manager and then as Production Manager at BBC Cymru Wales during the mid-80s and 90s before going on to become a freelance Location Manager, working on BBC and S4C drama and film productions.
 Lowri’s credits include Dr Who, Rocket’s Island, Hollyoaks and Pobol y Cwm as well as numerous commercials, low budget feature films and countless other live and recorded productions.